 We are subject to interest rate risk on our long-term fixed interest rate senior notes.
 In general, the fair market value of debt with a fixed interest rate will increase as interest rates fall.
 Conversely, the fair market value of debt will decrease as interest rates rise.
-The currently outstanding senior notes accrue interest at the rate of 6.125% per annum and mature on December 1, 2014 and the effective interest rate on such notes is 6.39%.
+The currently outstanding senior notes accrue interest at the rate of 6.125% per annum and mature on December 1, 2014.
+The effective interest rate on such notes is 6.39%.
 Our revolving credit facility has a variable interest rate and, therefore, is not subject to interest rate risk.

 Our operations are primarily conducted between U.S. ports, including along the coast of Puerto Rico, and historically we have not been exposed to foreign currency fluctuation.
 However, as we expand our operations to international markets, we may become exposed to certain risks typically associated with foreign currency fluctuation.
 We currently have time charters for four of our OSVs for service offshore Trinidad.
 Although such contracts are denominated and will be paid in U.S. Dollars, value added tax, or VAT, payments are paid in Trinidad & Tobago dollars which creates an exchange risk related to currency fluctuations.
 In addition, we are currently operating under fixed time charters with one of our other OSVs and our fast supply vessel for service offshore Mexico.
-Although we are paid in U.S. Dollars, there is an exchange risk to foreign currency fluctuations enabled to the payment terms of such time charters.
-To date, we have not hedged against any foreign currency rate fluctuations associated with foreign currency exchange risks associated with conducting international operations.
+Although we are paid in U.S. Dollars, there is an exchange risk to foreign currency fluctuations related to the payment terms of such time charters.
+To date, we have not hedged against any foreign currency rate fluctuations associated with foreign currency VAT payments or other foreign currency denominated transactions arising in the normal course of business.
+We continually monitor the currency exchange risks associated with conducting international operations.
 To date, gains or losses associated with such fluctuations have not been material.